docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 !!! danger "Rspamd and DNS Block Lists"

-    When using Rspamd, the [RBL module](https://rspamd.com/doc/modules/rbl.html) is enabled by default.
-As a consequence, Rspamd will do a variety of DNS requests.
-Amongst other things, Rspamd will query DNS block lists (DNSBLs).
+    When the RBL module is enabled, Rspamd will do a variety of DNS requests to (amongst other things) DNSBLs.
 There are a variety of issues involved when using DNSBLs.
 Rspamd will try to mitigate some of them by properly evaluating all return codes.
-This evaluation is a best effort, and adjustments made by
+This evaluation is a best effort though, so if the DNSBL operators change or add return codes, it may take a while for Rspamd to adjust as well.

-    If you want to use RBLs, **try to use your own DNS resolver** and make sure it is set up correctly, i.e. it should be a non-public & **recursive** resolver.
+    If you want to use DNSBLs, **try to use your own DNS resolver** and make sure it is set up correctly, i.e. it should be a non-public & **recursive** resolver.
 Otherwise, you might not be able ([see this Spamhaus post](https://www.spamhaus.org/faq/section/DNSBL%20Usage#365)) to make use of the block lists.

 ### Missing in the Current Implementation